FreeCAD/Website/content/news/2024/09/the-first-release-candidate-of-freecad-1-0-is-out/index.en.md

 ---
-title: The first release candidate of FreeCAD 1.0 is out
+title: The first Release Candidate of FreeCAD 1.0 is out
 date: 2024-09-10
 author: Aleksandr Prokudin
 draft: false